AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/inference_module_guide.rst

 | The `WNet3D model` is a fully self-supervised model used to segment images without any labels.
 | It functions similarly to the above models, with a few notable differences.

+WNet3D works best with :

+* **MesoSPIM** data (whole-brain samples of mice imaged by mesoSPIM microscopy) with nuclei staining.
+* Other microscopy data with :
+    * **Sufficient contrast** between objects and background.
+    * **Low to medium crowding** of objects.
+If all objects are adjacent to each other, instance segmentation methods provided here may not work well.

+Noise and object size are less critical, though objects still have to fit within the field of view of the model.

 .. _WNet3D model: https://arxiv.org/abs/1711.08506

 .. note::